JustJoshRiley/Bootsrap-Clone/README.md

 # Lyft Bootsrap-Clone

-### This was made with HTML and CSS, cloning a version of the famous lyft homepage.
+### I used Html, Css, and Bootsrap to clone a past version of Lyft's Homepage.

-#### Click the link in the description to view the live github page
+#### Click the link in the description to demo 🥳